TnTech-ECE/F25_Team7_SECONHardwareCompetition2025/Reports/Team 7 Project Proposal.md

 2. The arena border walls shall be assembled with three 1” x 8” x 8’ square edged Unfinished Whitewood Boards.
 [2]
 3. The arena shall be supported by utilizing two 1” x 6” x 8’ square edged Unfinished Whitewood Board and 1-1/4" interior wood screws.
 [2]
 4. A single stabilizing joint shall be placed between the center 2 legs of the arena board and shall be assembled with one 1” x 6” x 6’ square edged Unfinished Whitewood Board and 1-1/4".
 [2]
-5. Two starting white LED bars shall be placed on top of the arena wall, one on each side of the 12”x12” starting area.
+5. Two starting white LED bars shall be placed on top of the arena wall, one on each side of the 12” x 12” starting area.
 [2]
 6. The Earth arm shall utilize a single 2” x 2” x 8’ wood post.
 [2]
 7. The Crater shall be 2’ in diameter with a downward slope into an 8” diameter flat area.
-It will be fully 3D printed and affixed to the playing field.
-It will also be supported by a sheet of plywood attached underneath the playing field.
+The Crater shall be fully 3D printed and affixed to the playing field.
+The Crater shall also be supported by a sheet of plywood attached underneath the playing field.
 [2]
 8. The competition playing field shall be divided into 4 main areas.
-The areas will feature 1 antenna and 1 Astro-Duck in areas 1, 2 and 4, and 3 Astro-Ducks in area 3.
-Six Astro-Ducks in total will be distributed across the playing field.
+The areas shall feature 1 antenna and 1 Astro-Duck in areas 1, 2 and 4, and 3 Astro-Ducks in area 3.
+Six Astro-Ducks in total shall be distributed across the playing field.
 [2]
 9. Area #1 shall be located in the lower left quadrant of the arena and shall account for 25% of the playing field.
 [2]
 10. Area #2 shall be located in the upper left quadrant of the arena and shall account for 25% of the playing field.
 [2]
 11. Area #3 shall be the right half of the arena which shall account for 40% of the playing field.
 [2]